-Group Internal Audit are responsible for reporting to the Group Audit Committee on adherence to internal systems and controls, procedures, and policies, and to the GRC on both the effectiveness of the Group's risk governance framework and adherence to the framework by the operating divisions.
-Group Internal Audit are independent of the day to day activities of the Group.
+Group Internal Audit ("GIA") are responsible for reporting to the Group Audit Committee on adherence to internal systems and controls, procedures, and policies, and to the GRC on both the effectiveness of the Group's risk governance framework and adherence to the framework by the operating divisions.
+GIA is independent of the day-to-day activities of the Group.